deroproject/derosuite/README.md

 There are other optimizations such as base-scalar multiplication could be done in less than a microsecond.
 Some of these optimizations are not yet deployed and may be deployed at a later stage.

+###  About Dero Rocket Bulletproofs
+ - Dero ultrafast bulletproofs optimization techniques in the form used did not exist anywhere in publicly available cryptography literature at the time of implementation.
+Please contact for any source/reference to include here if it exists.
+Ultrafast optimizations verifies Dero bulletproofs 10 times faster than other/original bulletproof implementations.
+See: https://github.com/deroproject/derosuite/blob/master/crypto/ringct/bulletproof_ultrafast.go

+ - DERO rocket bulletproof implementations are hardened, which protects DERO from certain class of attacks.

+ - DERO rocket bulletproof transactions structures are not compatible with other implementations.

+Also there are several optimizations planned in near future in Dero rocket bulletproofs which will lead to several times performance boost.
+Presently they are under study for bugs, verifications, compatibilty etc.

 For technical issues and discussion, please visit https://forum.dero.io
 ```